-The buildings sector module of the GEC Model is subdivided into the residential and services sectors, with both having similar structures (Figure 3.9).
+The buildings sector module of the GEC Model is subdivided into the residential and services sectors, with both having similar structures (Figure 3.10).
 Population, GDP, climate and dwelling occupancy inform the activity variables, which include floorspace, appliance ownership, number of households (for the residential sector) and value added (for the services sector).

-Figure 3.9 Structure of the buildings demand module
+Figure 3.10 ▶ Structure of the buildings demand module

-Within the residential and services sectors, energy demand is subdivided into six standard end-uses in buildings, namely space heating, water heating, appliances, lighting, cooking and space cooling.
+Within the residential and services sectors, energy demand is subdivided into six standard end uses in buildings, namely space heating, water heating, appliances, lighting, cooking and space cooling.
 Appliances are divided into four main categories: refrigeration (refrigerators and freezers), cleaning (washing machines, drying machines and dishwashers), brown goods (televisions and computers); and other appliances.
-Space cooling comprises air conditioners and fans.
-All listed end-uses within each sector are modelled individually, with final energy consumption being projected from the base year for each end-use in three steps.
+Space cooling comprises gas chillers, air conditioners, district cooling, solar cooling and fans.
+All listed end uses within each sector are modelled individually, with final energy consumption being projected from the base year for each end-use in three steps.

-The first step is calculating the demand for an energy service, i.e., the useful energy demand, based on activity variables.
+The first step is calculating the demand for an energy service, i.e. the useful energy demand, based on activity variables.
 The basic concept for this step is:

-End use service demand = Activity variable $\times$ intensity
+End use service demand = $Activity\ variable\ \times\ intensity$

-Activity variables refer to the main drivers of energy service demand - for the residential sector, these include floorspace, people per household and appliances ownership; and for the services sector, this includes value added and floorspace.
-Intensity refers to the amount of energy service (e.g. space heating) needed per unit of the activity variable (e.g. floor space).
+Activity variables refer to the main drivers of energy service demand (see above).
+Intensity refers to the amount of energy service (e.g. space heating) needed per unit of the activity variable (e.g. floorspace).
 The activity variables are projected econometrically, based on historical data and linking to socio-economic drivers including GDP, population, urbanisation rates, and access rates to modern energy.
-For each end-use, the intensity variable is projected using historical intensity and adjusting, for each projection year, to the change in average end-user fuel prices (based on price elasticities) and the change in average per capita income (based on income elasticities) over time.
+For each end-use, the intensity variable is projected using historical intensity and adjusting, for each projection year, to the change in average end-user fuel prices (based on price elasticities) and the change in average per-capita income (based on income elasticities) over time.